lafave/quiz/README.md

 * Think you can do better?
 Try again from any results screen (as long as it was your attempt!).
 * Load pages quickly with indices on all foreign keys.
 * Counter caches are used to limit database queries.
+* Rest well at night knowing that there will only ever be more than one correct answer per question.